-The Fund Management Company follows Swedish Investment Fund Association's recommendations in how to handle inaccuracies in fixed NAV.
+The Fund Management Company follows Swedish Investment Fund Association's recommendations on how to handle inaccuracies in fixed NAV.
 Exceeding the limits, NAV will be corrected, and the unitholders will be compensated.
-Below chart shows the volatility limits for each KID category and how large the error must be in order to be deemed material.
+The below chart shows the volatility limits for each KID category and how large the error must be in order to be deemed material.

+KID Volatility Volatility Error limits

-KID category Volatility ≥ (%) Error limits (% NAV)
+category ≥ (%) < (%) (% NAV)

 1 0 0.5 ≥0.1

-2 0.5 5 ≥0.2

-3 5 12 ≥0.3

-4-7 12 - ≥0.5